 The CISHE Forum is for staff and postgraduate students within the Centre and meets fortnightly to provide learning and skills development in theory and methods related to public health research.

 The theme is particularly noted for its vibrant community of PhD and Professional Doctoral students who also contribute to the research capacity and profile of the School through self organised activities and groups.

-CISHE PhD student meetings are monthly and are about sharing and exchanging ideas, discussing issues or problems or just generally catching-up as many of work on similar or related projects.
+DECIPHer PhD student meetings are monthly and are about sharing and exchanging ideas, discussing issues or problems or just generally catching-up as many of work on similar or related projects.
 It also provides an opportunity for informal and safe peer review and feedback.
-Main contacts: Samia Addis Addiss1@cardiff.ac.uk or Anna Flicker FlickerAE@cardiff.ac.uk
+Main contacts: Rhiannon Yapp YappR@cardiff.ac.uk or Samia Addis Addiss1@cardiff.ac.uk.

 The Childhood Doctoral Group is linked to the childhood research group and meets monthly.
 Members share ideas, readings and methodological issues in an informal and supportive atmosphere.
 Main contact: Hayley Collicott - CollicottHE@cf.ac.uk